What Is An Existential Crisis And How To Best Navigate Life?

 This creates insecurity within ourselves.
 When we’re born and experience the world at a young age, we enjoy the pleasures and adventures the universe has to offer.

 We simply love climbing trees and running through fields.

-It’s not until we get older and have responsibilities that we really start to question everything.
+It’s not until we get older and have personal responsibilities that we really start to question everything.

 Learning how to deal with existential crisis feelings will help us grow eventually, but is very challenging in the meantime.